Feasibility of a Train-the-Trainer Delivered Exercise Intervention in Firefighters

 - Training: 6 weeks of exercise training that includes a neuromuscular warm-up and cycle based high-intensity interval training.
 We will ask you to complete 2 exercise sessions per week at your fire station that will last ≤ 30 minutes.
 We will provide all exercise equipment.

 - Training: all peer-trainers will be provided educational and training materials and undergo professional training to implement and lead the exercise training.
 Our team will work closely with each peer-trainer.

-- Peer-Trainer Trainer Materials: coming soon
+- Peer-Trainer Trainer Materials: Go to Trainer Materials

 Any compensation?
 Each firefighter and peer-trainer are eligible for a free study t-shirt and up to $100 in compensation.
 In addition, we will provide the participant with their body composition assessment results and 6 weeks of training prescribed by UNC Chapel Hill fitness professionals.

 What will we do with your information?
 All individual data collected from you will be confidential and will not be shared with your department or anyone outside our research team.

 - Eric Ryan, PhD – Study PI